AzureViolin/intelligent_scissors_5421spring2018/README.md

 1. Scroll bar
 1. Different width for live wire and drawn path
 1. Change cursor to pencil when in live wire mode, change it back to pointer when not.
+1. Size grid at bottom right corner
+1. Auto resize canvas when window is resized
+1. Show mouse coordinates below canvas
+1. Help menu, Help and About window

 Wish list:
 1. point marker for marking start and intermediate points.